 The Semiconductor Systems segment is comprised primarily of capital equipment used to fabricate semiconductor chips.
 Semiconductor industry spending on capital equipment is driven by demand for advanced electronic products, including smartphones and other mobile devices, servers, personal computers, automotive electronics, storage, and other products, and the nature and timing of technological advances in fabrication processes, and as a result is subject to variable industry conditions.
-Development efforts are focused on solving customers' key technical challenges in transistor, interconnect, patterning and packaging performance as devices scale to advanced technology nodes.
+Development efforts are focused on solving customers' key technical challenges in transistor, interconnect, patterning and packaging performance.